truenas/documentation/content/Contributing/Documentation/Template/_index.md

 - contributing
 ---

-Every article needs a "front matter" section that contains the article title and a numeric "weight" that orders the article in the table of contents.
-You can also include a shortened title for the table contents.
+This template provides general information on constructing and writing TrueNAS tutorial articles.

-The rest of this article contains an example article with front matter, styling, and syntax examples.
+It contains an template example article with front matter, styling, and syntax examples.

+Refer to the [Style Guide]({{< relref "Style.md" >}}) for specific text syntax and formatting examples, Markdown and Hugo website enhancements, and content guidelines to follow.

+Application tutorials follow a specific format that covers the installation screens and deployment process.
+If submitting a tutorial for a community-maintainted application article, please use the [application tutorial template]({{< relref "AppTutorialTemplate.md" >}})

+## Front Matter
+Every article needs a front matter section that contains these parameters:
+* `title` for the article title.
+* `description` that provides a brief summary of the article content.
+  Keep the description to less than 160 characters.
+The character count includes spaces between alphanumeric and special characters.
+* `weight` that orders the article in the table of contents.

+Optional front matter parameters are:
+* `aliases` where you include links to articles removed from the website that should be directed to this page.
+* `tags` where you include single word or a few word flags for the article content.
+  Tags are use internally to pull articles into the **Related Artilces** sections at the bottom of articles and externally for search optimization.

+## Article Template
-Please feel free to copy this example and rework it when writing your own articles for this website.
+Feel free to copy this article template example and rework it when writing your own articles for this website.
-The <file>template/</file> directory can also be copied to provide a starting point for contributing an article bundle that has additional images.
+You can copy the <file>template/</file> directory to provide a starting point for contributing an article or article bundle that includes links to images.
-You can refer to the [Style Guide]({{< relref "Style.md" >}}) for specific text syntax and formatting examples.

 ```
 ---
 title: "Example Article"
-linkTitle: "Example"
+description: "This is a template for any tutorial article in the Documentation Hub website."
 weight: 5
 ---

 This is an introductory paragraph for the article.
-It should explain the purpose of the procedure and link to or outline any procedures that must be done before the tasks in the article can be accomplished.
+It should explain the purpose of the procedure, describe what the feature is or can be used to accomplish, and can include links to other websites about the article subject or that support the procedure the article covers.
 The introduction typically includes an explanation of why this procedure is beneficial and/or who is the typical audience for this content.
 When the procedure is advanced, users might want some references to other sources that have more details or deeper explanations about what the system is doing.